-- 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
+1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock and does not round hours.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
 It is the Future Professional's responsibility to clock in and out using the CourseKey app on their preferred mobile device.
 In order to ensure proper clock hours are credited, full-time Future Professionals are required to clock in/out four times a day: when they arrive to school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Part-time Future Professionals are required to clock in/out two times a day: when they arrive to school and when they leave at the end of the day.
 If a Future Professional fails to clock in or out for their schedule on the Future Professional time clock, the Future Professional will not receive hours.
-If the Future Professional wishes to dispute any hours they feel earned, the Future Professional must provide documentation to verify attendance on the missing time form within 24 hours. - 2.
-The school is open from 9:00 AM to 4:30 PM. - 3.
+If the Future Professional wishes to dispute any hours they feel earned, the Future Professional must provide documentation to verify attendance on the missing time form within 24 hours.

+- 2. The school is open from 9:00 AM to 4:30 PM. - 3.
 All courses require continuous attendance, and the prescribed attendance schedule must be maintained each week. - 4.
-Future Professionals must be on time, as tardiness inhibits the learning process.
-Future professionals who are late to Theory will not be allowed to enter the building as the door will be locked and will not receive Theory Hour credit.
-The doors will be locked on Monday, Wednesday, and Thursday from 9 am -10 am.
-Future Professionals who are late for a specialty class may attend the class.
-Future Professionals are never excused from Theory, Specialty, or Final Phase class to work on the clinic. - 5.
-Roll call will be taken randomly throughout the day.
-If you at any time you cannot be accounted for (missing roll call, unable to locate, outside the building not on a break, taking longer breaks than assigned, etc.) then you will be clocked out by a staff member and notified via Email/KlassApp message. - Please note: If a Future Professional is found cheating the time clock, it will result in immediate termination. - 6.
-Cosmetology and Barbering Future Professionals: During the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
-The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student cannot be out of school 14 consecutive calendar days or he or she will be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average, the student will be charged an additional \$13.75 for each hour scheduled to complete after the schedule program length is reached. - Refer to the school enrollment agreement for the Enrollment Agreement Period definition.
-Please note that if a student misses more than 14 consecutive calendar days, the student will be terminated from the program.
+Future Professionals who are late for Classes will not be allowed to enter the building as the door will be locked.
+The doors will be locked on Wednesdays from: